Technical Documentation

 When you sign up to use the Reonomy API, you'll receive an API access token with an annual quota of property detail and property resolution credits:

-• A property detail credit provides access to the property data (sale information, mortgage information, etc., depending on terms of your contract) for a specific property for the full contract year.
-You'll use one property detail credit the first time you retrieve information about a specific property using one of the GET /property/{id} endpoints or from a batch or bulk data feed job.
+endpoints or from a batch or bulk data feed job.
 You can retrieve the most recent data for that property across all permitted detail types as many times as you want without using additional credits.
+POST /resolve/property

 To check your credit usage at any time, first use the Access Token button to enter your access key and secret key, then click the API Credits link.
 The link is only displayed if you have entered a valid access key and secret key.